TasneemWahdan/group-one-k-lang-files/README.md

 ## Overview

 This code can be used to group files into sub-folders, each sub-folder to be named with its common language name.
-The files provided, without grouping, are uploaded already into app/resources/files directory
+The files provided, without grouping, are uploaded already into **resources/files directory**

 I decided not to process all files at once, since the number of files is huge and might increase in the future, so I did the following:
    - Chunked the files and processed each chunk using app/Jobs/GroupFilesProcess.php <br />